rgl/rgl.github.io/_posts/2015-03-12-from-iso-to-vagrant-box.md

 And that's it!

-In a future article I'll show you how to bootstrap a GitHub Pages blog inside a Xubuntu desktop with Vagrant.
+You could now proceed on how to [bootstrap a GitHub Pages blog inside a Xubuntu desktop]({% post_url 2015-03-13-bootstrapping-your-github-pages-blog-with-vagrant %}).